-The Building Materials business consists of aggregates, cement, ready mixed concrete, asphalt and road paving product line.
-We are a leading supplier of aggregates for the construction industry in the United States.
-The aggregates product line mines, processes and sells granite, limestone, sand, gravel and other crushed stone products for use in all sectors of public infrastructure, nonresidential and residential construction industries, as well as, railroad ballast, agricultural, chemical, environmental and other uses.
+The Building Materials business consists of aggregates, cement, ready mixed concrete, asphalt and road paving product lines.
+We are a leading supplier of aggregates and heavy building materials for the construction industry in the United States.
+The aggregates product line mines, processes and sells granite, limestone, sand, gravel and other crushed stone products for use in all sectors of public infrastructure, nonresidential and residential construction industries, as well as railroad ballast, agricultural, chemical, environmental and other uses.

-Cement is the basic binding agent for concrete, a primary construction material which, like aggregates, is also used in infrastructure, nonresidential and residential construction, as well as, the railroad, agricultural, utility and environmental industries.
+Cement is the basic binding agent for concrete, a primary construction material which, like aggregates, is also used in infrastructure, nonresidential and residential construction, as well as the railroad, agricultural, utility and environmental industries.
 Consequently, the cement industry is cyclical and dependent on the strength of the construction sector.
 We produce Portland and specialty cements in our cement product line from our two production plants in Texas.
 The principal raw material used in cement production is calcium carbonate in the form of limestone.
 We own more than 600 million tons of limestone reserves adjacent to our Texas facilities.

 Ready mixed concrete is a versatile construction building material that results from combining cement, coarse and fine aggregates (gravel, crushed stone and sand) with water and various chemical admixtures.
 The admixtures serve varying purposes, depending on customers' needs, including relieving internal pressure and increasing resistance to cracking; retarding the hardening process to make concrete more workable in hot weather; strengthening concrete by reducing its water content; accelerating the hardening process and reducing the time required for curing; and facilitating the placement of concrete having low water content.
 Our aggregates and cement product lines provide materials to the ready mixed concrete product line.
-Over the 30-year period from 1986 to 2016, the aggregates product line volume accelerated at an approximately 3.8% compound annual growth rate, while pricing accelerated at an approximately 3.5% compound annual growth rate.